Rana Sanga: Military career

-In his military career, Sanga defeated Sultans of Delhi, Malwa and Gujarat in eighteen pitched battles and expanded his domain by conquering much of Present-day Rajasthan, Madhya Pradesh and northern part of Gujarat.
-He also held control over parts of Haryana, Uttar Pradesh and Amarkot, Sindh.

-After his ascension to the throne, Sanga reunited the warring clans of Rajputana through diplomacy and marital alliances.
-Babur mentioned in the Baburnama the challenges he faced in India.
-He described Sanga as the greatest infidel king of Hindustan alongside Krishnadevaraya of Vijayanagara Empire in South India.
-Babur further said, "Sanga had recently grown so great by his audacity and sword that his kingdom included a significant portion of Northern India."
+Sanga defeated the sultans of Delhi, Malwa and Gujarat in eighteen battles, conquering much of present-day Rajasthan, Madhya Pradesh and northern Gujarat.
+He also controlled portions of Haryana, Uttar Pradesh and Amarkot.
+After his rise to the throne, Sanga reunited the warring clans of Rajputana through diplomacy and marriage.
+In his Baburnama, Babur noted the challenges he faced in India.
+He described Sanga as the greatest infidel king of Hindustan, with Krishnadevaraya of southern India's Vijayanagara Empire: "Sanga had recently grown so great by his audacity and sword that his kingdom included a significant portion of northern India."

-According to legends, Sanga had fought a 100 battles and lost only once.
-He lost his wrist, was crippled in a leg, and counted eighty wounds on his body from the various conflicts.
-In his illustrious military career, Sanga defeated the Sultans of Delhi, Malwa and Gujarat in 18 pitched battles and expanded his domain by conquering much of present-day Rajasthan.
-The Rana was also able to dominate Malwa and establish overlordship over northern parts of Gujarat.
-The Rajputs of India looked at him as their leader against the Sultanates.
-He re-established Rajput rule in Malwa for the first time since the fall of the Rajput Paramara dynasty in 1305 CE.
+According to legend, Sanga fought 100 battles and lost only one.
+His leg was crippled, and he received eighty wounds in war.
+India's Rajputs saw him as their leader against the sultanates, and he re-established Rajput rule in Malwa for the first time since the fall of the Paramara dynasty in 1305.

-He also removed Jizya tax from the Hindus which was earlier imposed by Muslim rulers.
-He is considered the last independent Hindu king of Northern India to control a significant territory and in some contemporary texts described as Hindu Emperor.
+Sanga removed the jizya tax from the Hindus, which had been imposed by Muslim rulers.
+He is considered the last independent Hindu king of northern India to control significant territory, and was described in contemporary texts as "Hindu Emperor".